-Run on a Thursday morning from 10am to 1.30pm at Fisherton House, Salisbury led by an Activities Co-ordinator.
+Run every Thursday from 10:00 am to 1:30 pm at Fisherton House, Salisbury led by Sarah, our Service Manager.
 The group aims to support brain injury survivors to move towards rehabilitation goals through one to one and group work.
 The group is open to brain injury survivors age 18 plus.

-This group meets on the last Saturday of every month between 2 and 4pm at St Thomas’s House, Salisbury.
-It is an informal discussion group aimed at facilitating brain injury survivors and their families/ friends to meet with others in similar situations.
-The group is open to all brain injury survivors age 18 plus, and their families/those who support them.
+There are currently two peer support groups running, in Salisbury and Warminster.
+They are informal discussion groups aimed at facilitating those affected by brain injury to meet with others in similar situations.
+The groups are open to all brain injury survivors age 18 plus, along with their family and friends who support them.

 Walking Tennis is a slower paced version of the game with lower bouncing tennis balls.
-It is led by a coach from Victoria Park Tennis Club and takes place at Five Rivers Health and Wellbeing Centre, Salisbury.
-The group is for all abilities and helps with physical and mental wellbeing.
-Times and days vary so please check details by contacting us.
+It is led by a coach from Victoria Park Tennis Club, where it is currently run.
+The group is for all abilities and helps with physical and mental well being.

 An informal monthly cafe held on the third Wednesday of every month from 10:30 am to 11:30 am at the cafe in Fisherton House, Salisbury.
 Meet others affected by brain injury and get information, support and advice, or just come along for a chat.
 No need to let us know you are coming- just drop in.